The Great Green Wall: trees to halt the desert

 Growing 7,000 km of dense vegetation

-In the Sahel, the desert has been steadily gaining ground for many decades as the wooded areas shrink.
-It brings with it rural depopulation and poverty.
-What if we could reverse the trend?
+In the Sahel, the desert has been steadily gaining ground over the last few decades as woodland areas decline.
+Its advance brings with it rural exodus and poverty.
+What if we reversed the trend?

-The challenge is a considerable one: to regrow a forest and stretch it, like a green river, across the entire African continent.
-A long strip of green, 15 km wide, running from Dakar to Djibouti: over 7,000 km of vegetation to halt the desert's advance.
+The challenge is daunting: to recreate a new forest and extend it, running like a great green corridor across the entire African continent.
+A long green belt 15 km wide connecting Dakar to Djibouti: over 7,000 km of vegetation to slow down the desert’s spread.

-The Great Green Wall will have an even better chance of survival as the number of species it contains increases.
-Plant biodiversity increases resistance to climate fluctuations, insects and diseases.
-Other shrubs and grasses are therefore encouraged to join the trees in this vast strip of greenery.
+The Great Green Wall will be all the more sustainable if it is home to multiple species.
+Plant biodiversity increases resistance to climatic variations, insects and disease.
+Other shrubs and herbaceous plants are therefore needed to join the trees in this vast canopy.

 The desert date tree